Gloria Romero: Death and memorial

 On February 3, 2025, The Senate of the Philippines filed the Resolution No. 1287 honoring the life and career of Romero.
 Senator Grace Poe, who sponsored the resolution, described her as a "cultural institution" for leaving "an indelible mark on our nation's cultural identity", and a "trailblazer" for helping "define the golden age of Philippine cinema" and reminding "us that genuine artistry is tireless and her sheer dedication serves as a model for all of us to emulate".
-On May 4, 2025, Romero was posthumously conferred with the Presidential Medal of Merit from President Bongbong Marcos for her services to the arts.
+On May 4, 2025, Romero was posthumously conferred with the Presidential Medal of Merit from President Bongbong Marcos for her services to the arts.Film Development Council of the Philippines chairperson Jose Javier Reyes believed that Romero should be considered for National Artist, saying, "[she] was more than just a symbol of Philippine movies, she represented an entire history."
+Google's 'Year in Search' report for the Philippines in 2025 listed Romero as the sixth most searched individual in the 'Farewells' category.
+On January 9, 2026, the British Film Institute (BFI), through its film magazine Sight and Sound, included Romero on their annual feature "In memoriam: obituaries of those who died in 2025" as a tribute and historical record of important film figures.